 On March 28, 2018, we acquired swaps with Bank of Nova Scotia and HSBC Bank USA, for the Citibank loan, which began on April 16, 2018, setting the base average rate at 2.486% (two point four eight six per percent) for a theoretical amount of debt of \$112.5 million Dollars and 2.486% (two point four eight six percent) for a theoretical amount of \$112.5 million Dollars, respectively, ending both on March 15, 2021.
-In addition, on October 13, 2017, we acquired swaps with Bank of Nova Scotia and HSBC Bank USA, for the Citibank loan, which began on October 18, 2017, setting the base average rate at 1.752% (one point seven five two percent) for a theoretical amount of debt of \$75.0 million Dollars and 1.752% (one point seven five two percent) for a theoretical amount of \$75.0 million Dollars, respectively, ending both on October 18, 2020.
-In turn, on January 21, 2016, FIBRAPL acquired swaps with Bank of Nova Scotia and HSBC Banks USA, for which they pay a fixed interest rate of 1.0635% and 1.066%, respectively, and receive a variable rate based on one-month LIBOR rate.
-These swaps are used to cover the variable interest rate payments of the guaranteed variable rate loans.
-In addition to these, we may decide to use derivative financial instruments to protect ourselves in certain measures against fluctuations in interest rates, although there is no operation with derivative instruments that fully protects us.
+We may decide to use derivative financial instruments to protect ourselves in certain measures against fluctuations in interest rates, although there is no operation with derivative instruments that fully protects us.
 Hedging instruments carry risks such as the possibility that our counterparties in these operations may not meet their obligations or that the instruments we acquire may not be effective in reducing our exposure to risks related to changes in interest rates.
 In addition, the nature of these operations and the moment in which we carry them out may influence the effectiveness of our hedging strategy.
 Poorly designed strategies and improperly executed operations could have the opposite effect and increase our risks and losses.
 In addition, hedging strategies carry costs related to transactions carried out and other expenses.
 We cannot guarantee that our hedging strategy and the derivative instruments that we use will effectively offset the risk related to the volatility of interest rates, or that the hedging operations that we carry out will not lead to losses that may reduce the return received by our investors.

-We have obligations secured by security interests on a portion of our assets, and therefore our assets and our financial performance could be adversely affected if we are unable to make required payments on our debt.
+We have obligations guaranteed by our assets, and therefore our assets and financial performance could be adversely affected if we do not make the necessary payments in relation to our debt.